gfx/android-power-assert-plugin/README.md

 # Android Power Assert [![wercker status](https://app.wercker.com/status/b5ff7f4f8ec53e3bc8bed5d6435dc511/s/ "wercker status")](https://app.wercker.com/project/bykey/b5ff7f4f8ec53e3bc8bed5d6435dc511)

 Power Assert is a language extension which adds extra information when assertions fail.
-This feature has been invented in Groovy and being spread around other programming languages, and is becoming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test matchers such as `assertEquals()`.
+This feature has been invented in Groovy and being spread around other programming languages, and is becoming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test matchers such as [assertEquals()](http://developer.android.com/reference/junit/framework/Assert.html).

 This library, `android-power-assert`, is a Gradle plugin to provide power asserts to Android by editing Java class files in compilation phases.
 To use power assert, all you have to do is to depend on `android-power-assert-plugin` and apply `android-power-assert` plugin in `build.gradle`, which automatically enables `assert` statements unless you makes `release` build.
+Thus you can use [assert statements](http://docs.oracle.com/javase/8/docs/technotes/guides/language/assert.html) both in applications and unit tests.

 # Usage